 Established in Florence in 1993 by a group of concerned citizens, following a terrorist bombing that damaged the Gallery and some of its precious artworks, Amici degli Uffizi embarked on the loving task of restoring and maintaining the artistic heritage of the Uffizi Gallery, timeless symbols of our culture.

 Since 1993, the Amici degli Uffizi has supported the Uffizi Gallery in Florence by facilitating acquisitions, supporting restorations and organizing 0f special temporary exhibitions.
 The Friends of the Uffizi Gallery, in conjunction with the Amici degli Uffizi, raises funds to support all of these activities through an international group of members and patrons.
-Over twenty important restoration projects, designated priorities by the Uffizi Gallery, have been completed over the last several years and include important paintings, altarpieces, sculptures and tapestries.
+More than fifty important restoration projects, designated priorities by the Uffizi Gallery, have been completed over the last several years and include important paintings, altarpieces, sculptures and tapestries.

-The Uffizi Gallery, originally created by the famous Medici family from their extensive private collections, is considered the world’s first public museum with over 1.5 million visitors per year.
+The Uffizi Gallery, originally created by the famous Medici family from their extensive private collections, is considered the world’s first public museum with more than 2 million visitors per year.
 For art lovers around the world, the Uffizi is famous for a collection that includes Botticelli’s “Primavera” and “Birth of Venus,” as well as Titian’s “Venus of Urbino.”

 The Friends of the Uffizi Gallery in the United States and the Amici degli Uffizi in Florence work together to actively contribute to the safeguarding and growth of the Uffizi Gallery.
 Working closely with the museum staff, both groups play a vital role in preserving and restoring one of the world’s most important museums and the cultural heritage of the Renaissance.